tolani007/BrilliantEigentikiData2025/README.md

 4. Publish directory: `build`
 5. Deploy!

-**Live URL:** After deployment, update this README with your actual deployment URL.
+**Live URL:** Once deployed, your site will be available at a URL like `https://your-project.vercel.app` or `https://your-project.netlify.app`.
+Update this README with your actual deployment URL after deployment.

 For detailed instructions, see `DEPLOYMENT.md` or `QUICK_START.md`.